FROM-THE-EARTH/obcam/docs/setting.md

 ### `resolution`

 Resolution of the video to be recorded, defaults `(1920, 1080)`.
+You cannot make the value greater than the default value, because `(1920, 1080)` is about maximum value.

 ### `framerate`

 Framerate of the video to be recorded, defaults `30`.
+You cannot make the value greater than the default value, because `30` fps is about maximum value.

 ### `interval`